DrKoneko/Decky-loader-offline-mode/README.md

+I hope this helps at least one person out there!
+Enjoy and thank you for checking this out! ❤️
 # Decky-loader-offline-mode
 A simple script to create a loopback connection on SteamOS, allowing decky loader to launch even when offline!